by Chris Wayan, 2005-6

 NORTH: KANTOL RIFT

 North of Lake Mirlo, boreal forest steadily thickens, covering the hills.
 Kantol Rift's ridges grow alpine, with glaciers on some north slopes.
-A scattering camaroos, mops and elaffes live in these rather Nordic woods.
+A scattering of camaroos, mops and elaffes live in these rather Nordic woods.
 Not rich country but quite habitable.

 North of the Rift is the Siberian basin of the Ozara Sea.
 Worth visiting in high summer for the chong-ma, the great song-fest held by mamooks, it's a place to avoid the rest of the year, unless you have four tons of fat.

 Thoris Upland descends in great terraces to the west--alpine, then boreal forest, then open scrub woods, and lastly the Liklik Desert.
 Liklik is huge--a red plain 2000 by 1200 km across (1250 by 750 mi), extending nearly to the shore of the Sea of P'tang.
 At this latitude, cool dry air blows west off Thoris's icy heights and across the desert to the sea; so most storms off P'tang blow further west, onto Ohhh Forest.

 As a result, Liklik is the largest, harshest desert in the northern hemisphere--if, of course, you exclude the uplands themselves.
 Still, even Liklik has a few linear oases:

 In the north, the Henikaa River flows 2000 km west to Henikaa Bay, the northeastern arm of the Sea of P'tang.
 The upper Henikaa is wooded, if thinly; the lower Henikaa winds across the Liklik Desert, one of only three year-round streams to do so; its canyon is farmed by flyotes and lobbras.